Garen Wintemute M.D., M.P.H.

 Sonia Robinson is an epidemiologist who currently studies predictors of firearm suicide, crime, and political violence.
 She is particularly interested in understanding structures and systems which lead to the development of violent behaviors among children and adolescents.

-Prior to joining VPRP, Dr. Robinson’s research focused on child development and the developmental origins of health and disease.
+Prior to joining VPRP, Robinson’s research focused on child development and the developmental origins of health and disease.

 Julia Schleimer M.P.H.Julia Schleimer, M.P.H.